TendaiPhikiso/Flipkart_EcommerceProduct_Dataset/README.md

 📊 This project involved the exploration of the Flipkart dataset with the primary objective of identifying and addressing data quality issues.
 A meeting was conducted to inform the client about the quality of the provided data and related mitigation and assumptions we would use to clean the data.

 ## Data Source Summary
-- The Flipkart Dataset used in this project is can be found here :> [Click to view/Download the dataset](https://github.com/TendaiPhikiso/Flipkart_EcommerceProduct_Dataset/blob/main/product_Dataset.xlsx)
+- The Flipkart Dataset used in this project is can be found here : [Click to view/Download the dataset](https://github.com/TendaiPhikiso/Flipkart_EcommerceProduct_Dataset/blob/main/product_Dataset.xlsx)
 - In total there's: 18 Columns 30000 Rows

-- Data profiling
+                                                             Data profiling
 ![image](https://github.com/TendaiPhikiso/Flipkart_EcommerceProduct_Dataset/assets/57633068/e1f900f8-7242-4e97-9344-35797972e49d)

 ## Data Quality Issues
+###### Data quality
+This analysis was conducted using the Data Quality Assessment (DQA) Documentation provided by  Danalytics ➡️ [Link to Danalytics Channel](https://youtu.be/T0yspXF3onU).
+The DQA served as a valuable resource for recording and identifying issues within the Flipkart dataset.
+Here is a summary of the key issues:
+- Missing Values
+- Duplicate Records
+- Irrelevant Information in a Column

+View my DQA for more information : [Link to DQA](blank)

+## Tools used
+Excel (Power Query)

+## Next Steps

 ### Useful resources
--
 - [Understanding Data Quality/ Dimensions](https://www.ovaledge.com/blog/data-quality-metrics#:~:text=Assessing%20timeliness%20involves%20measuring%20how,last%20week%2C%20or%20from%202001)